321paranoiawhy/Sorting-Algorithms-Visualization/README.md

 It has now 11 sorting algorithms and 6 different animations.
 Just have fun and learn it!

 More sorting algorithms will be added in the next releases.
 So keep in touch with this project and give it a star if possible.
-Thanks u all.
+Thank you all.

 # Issues and Pull Requests